The Links: Membership

-Women interested in joining any of the local chapters must be nominated by a current member; if a chapter has 55 members, no more may be accepted until one leaves.
+Women interested in joining any of the local chapters must be nominated by a current member.
+If a chapter has fifty-five members, no more may be accepted until one leaves.
 Admission is "extremely competitive", according to Lawrence Otis Graham.
 One member of a Washington, D.C. chapter describes having spent "twelve years of strategizing, party-giving, and brownnosing to get into this group."
-Most women do join The Links until they are in their 40s or older, and most remain members until they die.
+Most women do not join The Links until they are in their 40s or older, and most remain members until they pass away.

-The Links has been criticized for its exclusivity; one member noted that while a woman could be nominated by any other member, for practical intents those admitted are "usually those who know at least half of the chapter's membership".
+The Links has been criticized for exclusivity.
+One member noted that while a woman could be nominated by any other member, for practical intents those admitted are "usually those who know at least half of the chapter's membership".
 Social, professional or economic prominence within a city's Black population also may help get a candidate admitted, as members with such backgrounds help add to the chapter's prestige.